Things to avoid while building MVP

 Don’t overoptimize

-Skip everything that doesn’t bring value to your customer or improves product delivery speed.
+Skip everything that doesn’t add value to the customer or speed up product delivery.

-No, minifying frontend assets or implementing backend cache to improve the loading speed of your web service by 10% isn’t bringing value.
-Nor setting up a CI/CD pipeline to make automated zero-downtime deployment.
+No, minifying frontend assets or caching the backend to improve load speed by 10% doesn’t really add value.
+Neither does setting up a fancy CI/CD pipeline for automated zero-downtime deploys at this stage.

 Don’t automate